matfish2/craft-optimum/README.md

 The plugin will only compile the relevant variant.
 ##### Method C: Get only variant value
 In some cases there is no need to create multiple templates, as the value of the random variant can replace a constant in the code.
 E.g, Suppose you have a blog and want to test different per-page values.
-Here is an example implementation for a hypothetical `recordsPerPage` experiment:
+Here is an example implementation for a hypothetical ([or is it?](https://blogify.frb.io/blog/index)) `recordsPerPage` experiment:
 ```html
 {% set variant = optimumGetVariant('recordsPerPage') %}
 {% set perPage = variant is same as ('original') ?
 6 : 9 %} // Or use a switch statement if you have more than 2 variants